 Ankhaf held a number of important official roles including Vizier and “overseer of all the King’s works” for his brother Khafre, and “great one of Five of the house of Thoth“.
 He married his half-sister Hetepheres A, daughter of Sneferu and Queen Hetepheres I but we do not know if they had any children.

-Ankhaf was buried in the largest mastaba in the eastern cemetery of Giza in mastaba G7510.
+Ankhaf was buried in the largest mastaba in the eastern cemetery of Giza, which was mastaba G7510.
 A beautifully painted limestone bust of Ankhaf was found in this tomb.
 Unlike most Egyptian art (but in common with a statue of his relative Prince Hemiunu) the statue clearly depicts his individual features rather than a stylised portrait of a middle aged man.
 It is generally agreed to be the work of a master craftsman and is one of the finest pieces from the period.

 - The Complete Royal Families of Ancient Egypt (2004) Aidan Dodson and Dyan Hilton